- What if I am running late for the exam?

 How do I apply for a Special Local Invigilator (SLI)?

-The OUA Examination Service website provides an online SLI application form which is only available between Weeks 7 and 9 for Study Periods and between Weeks 8 and 11 for Sessions.
-During these periods you can access the form on the Book an exam page of My Study Centre.
+The OUA Examination Service website provides an SLI application form which is only available between Study Period Weeks 7 and 9, Session Weeks 8 and 11, and Semester Weeks 8 and 11.
+During this time you can access the form on the Book an exam page of My Study Centre.